DataExperts/Dexih.Utils.CopyProperties/README.md

 copy = original.CloneProperties<SampleClass>();
 ```

-By default the CopyProperties function will perform a deep copy of the object.
-This means is will recurse through object proerties, lists and collections.
-If all that is required is a shallow copy, that isonly copy the top level primary properties such as int/string/dates, this can be done by setting the `shallowCopy` parameter to `false` as follows:
+By default the `CopyProperties` function will perform a deep copy of the object which will recurse through any object properties, lists and collections within the collection.
+If all that is required is a shallow copy (i.e. only top level primary properties such as int/string/dates), this can be done by setting the `shallowCopy` parameter to `false` as follows.

 ```charp
 // CopyProperties shallow copy var copy = new SampleClass(false);